 We also work with a range of partners who generously give their time and expertise to make the Fonteyn a reality each year.

-If you are interested in becoming a Fonteyn partner or sponsor, please contact Matthew Cunningham, Director of Strategic Development and Fundraising, by emailing firstname.lastname@example.org.
+If you are interested in becoming a Fonteyn partner or sponsor, please get in touch by emailing firstname.lastname@example.org.